particle-iot/docs/src/content/reference/device-os/firmware.md

 ---

 {{note op="start" type="gen2"}}
-On the Gen 2 devices (Photon, P1, Electron, E Series), D0 is the Serial Data Line (SDA) and D1 is the Serial Clock (SCL).
+On the Gen 2 devices (Photon, P1, Electron, E-Series), D0 is the Serial Data Line (SDA) and D1 is the Serial Clock (SCL).

 Additionally on the Electron, there is an alternate pin location for the I2C interface: C4 is the Serial Data Line (SDA) and C5 is the Serial Clock (SCL).